programminghistorian/ph-submissions/en/drafts/originals/logistic-regression.md

 | 23   | air         | True     | 0.274412 |
 | 24   | adventures  | True     | 0.267063 |

-Despite using different text processing and feature selection methods, these coefficients share many terms in common with some of the results I shared in my article on gender dynamics in _The New York Times Book Review_.[^14] Gendered pronouns such as _he_, _him_, and _himself_, as well as gendered honorifics like _mr_, _dr_, _prof_, and _professor_ all make the list, as do some ostensible content words like _science_, _political_, _law_, and _shakespeare_.
+Despite using different text processing and feature selection methods, these coefficients share many terms in common with the results I shared in my article on gender dynamics in _The New York Times Book Review_.[^14] Gendered pronouns such as _he_, _him_, and _himself_, as well as gendered honorifics like _mr_, _dr_, _prof_, and _professor_ all make the list, as do some ostensible content words like _science_, _political_, _law_, and _shakespeare_.

 Turning to the 25 coefficients with strongest indicators of an _f_ label, we use another `iloc()` statement: